prebid/prebid.github.io/dev-docs/activity-controls.md

 | `rules[].allow`    | Boolean | Whether the activity should be allowed when this rule applies.
 Defaults to true. |
 | `rules[].priority` | Number | Priority of this rule compared to other rules; a lower number means higher priority.
 See [note on rule priority](#priority) below.
 Defaults to 1. |

-`Rules` is an array of objects that a publisher can contruct to provide fine-grained control over a given activity.
+`Rules` is an array of objects that a publisher can construct to provide fine-grained control over a given activity.
 For instance, you could set up a series of rules that says:

-* Amongst the bid adapters, BidderA is always allowed to receive user first party data
+* Amongst the bid adapters, BidderA is always allowed to receive user first-party data
-* Always let analytics adapters receive user first party data
+* Always let analytics adapters receive user first-party data
-* otherwise, let the active privacy modules decide
+* Otherwise, let the active privacy modules decide
-* if they refuse to decide, then the overall default is to allow the transmitting of user first party data
+* if they refuse to decide, then the overall default is to allow the transmitting of user first-party data

 There's more about [rules](#parameters) below.